 North PHX/Scottsdale

-We have lived in North Scottsdale for several years and love the location for it’s proximity to several areas – Kierland/Scottsdale Quarter, the new PV Mall development, Desert Ridge, and more.
+We have lived in North Phoenix for the majority of our time in AZ and love the location for it’s proximity to several areas – Kierland/Scottsdale Quarter, the new PV Mall development, Desert Ridge, and more.
 It’s also closer to many hikes we enjoy, so I recommend it as a spot to stay depending on what you’re in town for.

 Antidote Bar – newly opened in the Westin Kierland (right across the street from Kierland), this is such a great spot to grab drinks on a beautiful day or evening.
 The bar sits on the resort’s pond and golf course, with ample seating and TVs behind it if you want to catch some sports.